nanodlp/docs/manual/code.md

 ## GCODE

-Gcode is a language being used by major RAMPS firmwares such as Marlin and GRBL.
+Gcode is a language being used by major controller board firmwares such as Marlin and GRBL.
 It helps do many different hardware actions.
 For more information on main commands and compatibility check [RepRap gcode page](https://reprap.org/wiki/G-code).

-## Async Codes
+## Async codes

 Shutter codes being processed in parallel, it is very important to consider synchronization mechanism before using async gcode inputs.
-As it may cause issue on synchronization as it does not guaranteed, when these codes being reached RAMPS board, which may cause printer stalls.
+As it may cause issue on synchronization as it does not guaranteed, when these codes being reached controller board, which may cause printer stalls.
 It is better to move shutter open/close codes to before/after layer code inputs on profile level.